 - Lancome – registered 53% more mobile sessions

 The native app has reached the saturation point

-However, this was a basic web app as the users could only view the photos on the web app.
-In 2017, Instagram refined its web app to attract users with slow mobile network.
+However, this was a basic web app - users could only view the photos on the web app.
+In 2017, Instagram refined its web app to attract users with a slow mobile network.
 Its main target was to allow those users to download the app despite the slow internet.
 Later, Instagram was accompanied by many big names:

-Uber: Like Instagram Uber too launched its light web app “[m.uber](https://m.uber.com/looking” for its users having slow connectivity.
+Uber: Like Instagram, Uber also launched its light web app “[m.uber](https://m.uber.com/looking” for its users having slow connectivity.